passalis/sef/README.md

 ## Further reading

-You can find more details about SEF in our [paper](https://arxiv.org/abs/1706.05692).
+You can find more details about the SEF in our [paper](https://arxiv.org/abs/1706.05692).

 If you use SEF in your research, please cite the following paper: